marklewis27/Second-milestone-project/README.md

 Changing the font style of the location list.
 This function i wrote but it didnt seem to work at first, with some research i realised that i hadnt assigned it to a variable that would make it run when the user clicked on the list item.
 And that i also hadnt set the new css properties for the site to know what it should look like after the user has clicked on the list item on the site.

 Mobile view.
 As you will be able to see in some of my pictures i had trouble with the white space on the right hand side of the screen and i could'nt work out why this was.
-I had to take to the web to find the answer and it seemed the answer was adding in the overflow-x hidden attribute in the css file did the trick.
+After checking my work i found that i had mixed up some of my classes for the containers and rows which was causing this problem.
-I tried changing properties in the bootstrap and css margin and padding before this but although some adjustments made it better none of them fixed the problem completly.
+Once i had got the white space sorted out i was pretty happy with the view on mobile, However when i added in my first image for the maps it was to large of scale in the mobile view and went beyond the width i wanted it to.
+A simple change to the width property in the css classes soon made sure that it rendered nicely on the mobile view as it did on the desktop view.

 A couple of things i made and tested but arent in the final website are the block of text that when clicked changes color and stays at the new properties set in the css that are activated by the javascript, when making this i tested to make sure it worked however it was conflicting with the list that changed back to the original style with a second click.
 It turned out to be a naming issue with the javascript that  was able to rectify quickly.